Roy Halladay: Legacy

 In late 2017, the Phillies announced that use of uniform number 34 would be suspended for the 2018 season to honor Halladay.
-On February 12, 2018, the Toronto Blue Jays announced they would retire Halladay's number 32 on Opening Day of the 2018 season.
-On August 8, 2021, the Philadelphia Phillies retired Halladay's number 34.
+The Toronto Blue Jays retired Halladay's number 32 during a pregame ceremony on Opening Day of the 2018 season.

 Halladay was elected to the Canadian Baseball Hall of Fame in 2017 and the Baseball Hall of Fame and Museum on January 22, 2019 in his first year of eligibility, garnering 85.41% of the vote.
 His wife and sons announced that they did not choose a logo for his cap, which leaves Roberto Alomar as the sole Cooperstown inductee as a Blue Jay.
-However, Halladay had said that, if given the choice, he would be inducted as a Blue Jay.
+However, Halladay had said that, if given the choice, he wanted to be inducted as a Blue Jay.

-On March 2, 2019, Phillies free agent acquisition Bryce Harper, who wore uniform number 34 from his debut with the Washington Nationals in 2012, announced that he would not wear the number 34 as a member of the Phillies, stating that "Roy Halladay should be the last one to wear it" for the Phillies.
+On March 2, 2019, Phillies free-agent acquisition Bryce Harper, who wore uniform number 34 from his debut with the Washington Nationals in 2012, announced that he would not wear the number 34 as a member of the Phillies, stating that "Roy Halladay should be the last one to wear it" for the Phillies.
 Harper chose to wear number 3 instead.

-On February 4, 2020, the Phillies announced they would retire Halladay's number 34 on May 29, 2020, the 10th anniversary of his perfect game.
+On February 4, 2020, the Phillies announced they would retire Halladay's number 34 on May 29, 2020, the tenth anniversary of his perfect game.
 However, due to the COVID-19 pandemic, the number retirement was postponed.
-The Phillies retired Halladay's number on August 8, 2021.
-His former teammates Carlos Ruiz and Raul Ibanez were in attendance, as well as Hall of Fame player Steve Carlton.
+The Phillies instead retired Halladay's number during a pregame ceremony on August 8, 2021.
+At the ceremony, his former teammates Carlos Ruiz and Raul Ibanez were in attendance, along with his former manager Charlie Manuel.
+Steve Carlton, a fellow Hall of Fame pitcher for the Phillies, unveiled Halladay's number 34 display at the stadium.
+In the Phillies game that day, Phillies pitcher Zack Wheeler pitched a two-hit, complete game shutout in a 3–0 victory against the New York Mets, and became the first Phillies pitcher to retire 22 consecutive batters in a game since Halladay himself did so during his perfect game in 2010.
+When asked about Halladay after the game, Wheeler responded: "Today was his day, and I just tried to pitch like him."

 On May 14, 2021, on what would've been Halladay's 44th birthday, Jays Care Foundation announced the naming of Toronto's first accessible baseball diamond as Roy Halladay Field.
-Located at Highview Park in the Birch Cliff neighborhood of Scarborough, Roy Halladay Field will be used by athletes in Jays Care's Challenger Baseball program - an adaptive baseball program for Canadian kids living with cognitive and/or physical disabilities.
+Located at Highview Park in the Birch Cliff neighborhood of Scarborough, Roy Halladay Field is used by athletes in Jays Care's Challenger Baseball program, an adaptive baseball program for Canadian kids living with cognitive and/or physical disabilities.